Our CCE Network across Europe

 Read more about our CCE members and the team below.

-Katherine Weare is Professor at University of Exeter where she directs the MSc in Mindfulness and the Principal Investigator for the MLE Community of Contemplative Education (CCE) Initiative.
+Katherine Weare is Emeritus Professor at the University of Southampton, UK, and the Principal Investigator for the MLE Community of Contemplative Education (CCE) Initiative.

-Katherine is known internationally for her work on well-being, social and emotional learning and mindfulness in education.
-She has published widely, reviewed the evidence base, advised the UK government, EU and WHO, and developed practical strategies in these fields across most European countries.
-Her recent best selling book, co-written with Zen Master Thich Nhat Hanh ‘Happy Teachers Change The World’ is being translated into 10 languages.
+Katherine is known internationally for her work on well-being, social and emotional learning, mental health and mindfulness in education.
+She has published widely, reviewed the evidence base, advised the UK government, EU and WHO, and developed practical strategies and programmes in these fields across most European countries.
+Her recent best selling book, co-written with Zen Master Thich Nhat Hanh ‘Happy Teachers Change The World’ has been translated into 6 languages.
+She is co-lead for Mindfulness in Education policy for the Mindfulness Initiative in the UK.
 Katherine is a Mind & Life Europe Association member.

 Cornelius Pietzner - Managing Director

 Cornelius Pietzner has served Mind & Life Europe on the Board of Directors for many years and formerly also as Co Director.
 He has served as Chief Executive Officer of Alterra Impact Finance GmbH, an impact investment firm in Switzerland.
 He is President of the Alterra Foundation, a Swiss charitable foundation that supports transformation initiatives related to a human-centered economy.
 He was Chief Financial Officer on the Executive Board at the Goetheanum, General Anthroposophical Society, Switzerland with affiliates in 90 countries.
 He has had leading roles in social impact enterprises, financial management, philanthropy and investments.
 Cornelius Pietzner serves as Trustee/Advisory Board on a number of organisations and foundations in the USA and Europe.
 He received his degree in Political Science from Williams College, Mass. and was awarded a Thomas J. Watson Fellowship.